celsiusnarhwal/snowflake/README.md

 Snowflake enables you to use [Discord](https://discord.com) as an [OpenID Connect](https://auth0.com/docs/authenticate/protocols/openid-connect-protocol) (OIDC) provider.
-With it, you can use Discord to identify your application's users without needing to implement specific support for Discord's OAuth 2 API.
+With it, you can use Discord to identify your application's users without needing to implement specific support for Discord's OAuth2 API.

 ## Installation